Git workflow

 with allowed characters [a-z\-]. technology is usually wordpress, but can be some other PHP framework like laravel or symfony.

-Your repository should consist of several main branches: master, develop, staging and some optional: preproduction, edge, and feature (depending on the project).
+Your repository should consist of several main branches: main, develop, staging and some optional: preproduction, edge, and feature (depending on the project).

 Modified Git flow

-Always branch off the master branch into a feature branch, and never commit directly to it.
-The master is usually protected against that, but better safe than sorry.
+Always branch off the main branch into a feature branch, and never commit directly to it.
+The main is usually protected against that, but better safe than sorry.

-When submitting a patch, fix or a new feature, always open a new branch and pull from the master branch.
+When submitting a patch, fix or a new feature, always open a new branch and pull from the main branch.
 For example, a feature would be:

 feature/adding-new-user-roles.

-After that, create a pull request to staging and master (and/or preproduction), and assign a reviewer.
+After that, create a pull request to staging, and assign a reviewer.

 Every merge is done via pull requests.
-Manual merges are prohibited (or not possible in the case of a master branch).
+Manual merges are prohibited (or not possible in the case of a main branch).

-If the branch you want to work on depends on a branch that is still being worked on, pull the changes from that branch into your branch to get updates (cherry pick).
+If the branch you want to work on depends on a branch that is still being worked on, pull the changes from that branch into your branch to get updates (cherry-pick or rebase on top of it).
 Be sure to track the changes on that branch.

 The staging branch is usually connected with a staging server using build and deploy scripts.
-After the tests are completed, the features should be merged with the master and preproduction branches.
+After the tests by the QA are completed, the release/X.Y.Z branch can be made from the main branch, where all the features will be cherry-picked into.
+That way we are reducing the possibility of conflicts.

 Code flow

-The master branch has to be tagged according to SemVer before the release.
+The main branch has to be tagged according to SemVer before the release.
 A short introduction to SemVer can be found here.

-The master branch is usually protected so that it is not possible to merge directly to it.
-Merges to master are done periodically when new features are ready to be released.
+The main branch is usually protected so that it is not possible to merge directly to it.
+Merges to main are done periodically when new features are ready to be released.

 In case of conflicts, don't panic